PICT-Robotics-23/Elephant-Robot/README.md

 		- MPU6050 : Angle of the shooting mechanism

-		- TF-LUNA : Distance of the base plate from the shooting mechanism
+		- TOF: Distance of the base plate from the shooting mechanism

 		- Shoot-PWM : PWM value passed to the shooting motors from esp32